SysKitTeam/docs-point/governance-and-automation/access-requests/create-access-requests-policy.md

 ---
-description: This article explains how to create an Access Requests policy in SysKit Point.
+description: This article explains how to create an Access Requests policy in Syskit Point.
 ---

 #  Access Requests Policy

-To create the **Access Requests policy**, open SysKit point and go to **Settings**.
+To create the **Access Requests policy**, open Syskit point and go to **Settings**.

 Under Governance, select **Automated Workflows**.